The AQE has apologised for “the distress caused” after cancelling the transfer test for P7 pupils which had been rescheduled for February 27.

 The single test was scheduled after the three tests due to take place in January were called off.

-In categorically stating that there would be no test in this academic year, Dr Darrin Barr, joint CEO of AQE, said "every possible avenue" had been explored to allow pupils to sit the test this year.
+And in categorically stating that there would be no test in this academic year, Dr Darrin Barr, joint CEO of the AQE, said “every possible avenue” had been explored to allow pupils to sit the test this year.

 “The Chief Medical Officer’s words on Tuesday night were very concerning about the prospect of further extended lockdowns and home learning beyond February,” said Dr Barr.